 - Globally, water scarcity already affects four out of every 10 people.
-A lack of water and poor water quality increases the risk of diarrhoea, which kills approximately 2.2 million people every year, as well as trachoma, an eye infection that can lead to blindness, and many other illnesses [3]. - Increasing temperatures on the planet and more variable rainfalls are expected to reduce crop yields in many tropical developing regions, where food security is already a problem [3]. - By 2025, 1.8 billion people are expected to be living in countries or regions with absolute water scarcity, and two-thirds of the world population could be under water stress conditions [4]. - With the existing climate change scenario, by 2030, water scarcity in some arid and semi-arid places will displace between 24 million and 700 million people [5].
+A lack of water and poor water quality increases the risk of diarrhea, which kills approximately 2.2 million people every year, as well as trachoma, an eye infection that can lead to blindness, and many other illnesses [3]. - Increasing temperatures on the planet and more variable rainfalls are expected to reduce crop yields in many tropical developing regions, where food security is already a problem [3]. - By 2025, 1.8 billion people are expected to be living in countries or regions with absolute water scarcity, and two-thirds of the world population could be under water stress conditions [4]. - With the existing climate change scenario, by 2030, water scarcity in some arid and semi-arid places will displace between 24 million and 700 million people [5].

-By the 2080s, land unsuitable for agriculture in sub-Saharan Afridie to severe climate, soil or terrain constraints may increase 30 to 60 million hectares.
-Scientists, farmers and the business community considered and the business com variability, casted as 'extreme weather events', as one of the most likely production risks over the next ten years [6].
-WHAT Climate change is adding a new challenge to urban wat management.
-With climate change and climate variability impactities will increasingly experience difficulties in efficiently managin more scarce and less reliable water resources, as well as in copil with floods and droughts.
-With more frequent and intense extrem climate events caused by climate change, cities need to becom more resilient to natural disasters such as floods and droughts.
-Water is a vital resource that is too often taken for grante Individuals, infrastructure and industry all have a range fundamental water-related requirements that encompass supp wastewater treatment and drainage services.
-Meeting these dire needs - while ensuring resilience against extreme climate-relat and other events - is a major challenge facing the cities of th future.
-When planning for future cities, an authentically holis approach is essential if the dependency on water and the need protect the wider environment and vital natural assets are all to accommodated effectively [7].
-WHY Where shortages, flooding and watercourse pollution are all signs stress where developed areas have a troubled interaction with t natural water cycle and where, conversely, water has become a rio or a nuisance rather than an asset or an opportunity.
-Under the current urban model, neither the supply of the require resources to the inhabitants of the city nor their conservation or be assured for such a high population concentration.
-The number large cities prone to insufficient water supplies could increase ov the next 25 years - even without accounting for climate change [8].
-New water sources, such as reclaimed water or rainfall reuse, a then of extreme importance to guarantee the proper wat demand of cities.
-The reuse of water for different purpos depending on its purity and type is essential to maximising the valuable and limited resource.
-WHY
+- By the 2080s, land unsuitable for agriculture in sub-Saharan Africa die to severe climate, soil or terrain constraints may increase by 30 to 60 million hectares. - Scientists, farmers and the business community consider variability, casted as 'extreme weather events', as one of the most likely production risks over the next ten years [6].

+Climate change is adding a new challenge to urban water management.
+With climate change and climate variability impacts, cities will increasingly experience difficulties in efficiently managing more scarce and less reliable water resources, as well as in coping with floods and droughts.
+With more frequent and intense extreme climate events caused by climate change, cities need to become more resilient to natural disasters such as floods and droughts.

+Water is a vital resource that is too often taken for granted.
+Individuals, infrastructure and industry all have a range of fundamental water-related requirements that encompass supply, wastewater treatment and drainage services.
+Meeting these direct needs - while ensuring resilience against extreme climate-related and other events - is a major challenge facing the cities of the future.
+When planning for future cities, an authentically holistic approach is essential if the dependency on water and the need to protect the wider environment and vital natural assets are all to be accommodated effectively [7].

-Water Management ------- ------------
+Water shortages, flooding and watercourse pollution are all signs of stress where developed areas have a troubled interaction with the natural water cycle and where, conversely, water has become a risk or a nuisance rather than an asset or an opportunity.

+Under the current urban model, neither the supply of the required resources to the inhabitants of the city nor their conservation can be assured for such a high population concentration.
+The number of large cities prone to insufficient water supplies could increase over the next 25 years - even without accounting for climate change [8].

+New water sources, such as reclaimed water or rainfall reuse, are then of extreme importance to guarantee the proper water demand of cities.
+The reuse of water for different purposes depending on its purity and type is essential to maximising this valuable and limited resource.

+Traditional urban water management relies on central organised infrastructure, the most important being the drainage network and the water distribution network.